Harmonization in Magnetic Resonance Imaging: A Survey of Acquisition, Image-level, and Feature-level Methods: Harmonized Data Acquisition

+Recent studies provide empirical evidence supporting these approaches.
 Liu et al. \citep{RN9} systematically evaluated a single-shell diffusion MRI sequence implemented using Pulseq across two scanners from different vendors, using standard error as a metric of repeatability.
 For mean diffusivity in phantoms, the Pulseq sequence demonstrated 2.5-fold superior inter-scanner reproducibility compared to vendor-provided sequences.
 In human brain imaging, a Pulseq sequence reduced inter-scanner standard error in fractional anisotropy by 35–50\% across various brain regions.
-In addition to diffusion MRI, vendor-agnostic pulse sequence tools have also been validated in quantitative MRI applications, including chemical exchange saturation transfer \citep{RN11}, brain T1 and T2 mapping \citep{RN12,RN13}, and myocardial T1 mapping \citep{RN10,RN8}.
+In addition to diffusion MRI, vendor-agnostic pulse sequence tools have also been validated in quantitative MRI (qMRI) applications, including chemical exchange saturation transfer \citep{RN11}, brain T1 and T2 mapping \citep{RN12,RN13}, and myocardial T1 mapping \citep{RN10,RN8}.
 In the work by Karakuzu et al. \citep{RN17}, combining RTHawk-based acquisition harmonization with a unified parameter quantification workflow led to statistically significant reductions in inter-vendor variability for T1, magnetization transfer ratio, and magnetization transfer saturation index measurements.
 Although current preliminary results are encouraging, it remains unclear to what extent vendor-agnostic or open-source pulse sequence tools can mitigate site effects, as they have yet to be widely implemented or validated at scale.
-On one hand, while current frameworks allow for setting basic hardware constraints or upper limits, they may not sufficiently account for hardware-specific differences, which can continue to contribute to inter-site variability.
-On the other hand, in the absence of direct vendor support and integration, the implementation and validation of new sequences, as well as obtaining regulatory clearance for research or clinical use, can be time-consuming and resource-intensive.
-For example, due to the need to bypass vendor-specific post-processing systems, designing raw data processing pipelines often demands substantial technical expertise and effort, and may still rely on customized reconstruction workflows \citep{RN19}.